AndresDev859674/AndresDev859674/README.md

 ### Auto-GRUB-Repair-Script
 This is my experience, I was using Linux and when it shut down instantly or there were power outages and drops, my Linux would no longer start, so I decided to do this project.

+### 🦖 Dino Cheats
+I was bored so I decided to make a hack with gui and easier.

 ---

 ## My GitHub Activity